 Located near Orlando in Apopka, the Lake Apopka Wildlife Drive offers those who are curious about alligators the opportunity to observe them from the comfort of their car.
 Free to visit, the one-way 11-mile drive along the north shore of Lake Apopka is open Fridays, Saturdays, Sundays and federal holidays between sunrise and sunset.
 The fourth largest lake in Florida, Lake Apopka is home to many alligators.
 As we slowly made our way through the preserve, we tried to keep count of how many alligators we saw.
 We lost count around 50!
 We even saw some alligators sunning themselves along the roadway.

-Where to See Alligators and Manatees in Florida
+Where to See Alligators and Manatees in North Florida

 Near Tallahassee in North Florida, Wakulla Springs State Park is an amazing destination for Florida wildlife watching.
 Daily riverboat tours give visitors a chance to see both alligators and manatees in one place.
 Check out our guide to visiting Wakulla Springs for all the details on this top Florida destination for nature lovers.